bryanjtc/ts-to-json/README.md

      */
     forceToParseTypes?: string[];

+    /*
+        If set to true types like any, unknown will be set */
+    allowArbitraryDataTypes?: boolean;

 ```

 > The following option can only be used when `expose` set to `none` and `type` option provided.